Research and Campaigns

 Bureau Evidence Forms

 When we see unfair practices, our specialist caseworkers and volunteers generate evidence forms, which provide qualitative data to Citizens Advice.
-This graph shows the unfair practices identified so far in 2017.
-63% of these related to Benefits & Tax Credits.
-Within this, Council Tax Reduction was the most common issue, followed by Personal Independence Payment, Housing Benefit and Employment Support Allowance.
-The principal causes of problems were reported to be poor administration by the DWP and issues with Lewes District Council.
+The graph shows the number of unfair practices identified so far in 2018.
+35% of issues relate to Benefits & Tax Credits.
+Within this, PIP and ESA are the most common with poor administration by the DWP leading to severe delays and lost paperwork resulting in clients going into debt and relying on foodbanks.
+The number of Debt issues has increased, particularly problems with Lewes District Council handing Council Tax debt to aggressive bailiffs very early on, even in situations where LDC knows the clients are vulnerable and are experiencing unreasonable delays in their ESA/PIP claims.

 If you would like to support our campaigns or are interested in finding out more about this work you can contact us via Adviceline 03444 111 444.
 You can read more about National Policy Research here and Campaigns here.